stevenMouret/web-accessibility-guidelines/_doc/accessibility/presentation-of-information/customizing-the-display.md

 #### Readable texts

+The visually impaired will have major difficulty reading content whose font size and colour scheme they cannot control and adapt to their perception abilities.

 CSS background color declarations of elements that may contain text must be correctly defined.

 To illustrate my point, here is a example.
 Zoom the text to 200%, some of the text will be unreadable because the background color is not indicated.